sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/github.md

 The GitHub service requires a `token` in order to access their API.
 There are two different types of tokens you can supply:

 - **[Personal access token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line)**:<br>This gives Sourcegraph the same level of access to repositories as the account that created the token.
-If you're not wanting to mix your personal repositories with your organizations repositories, you could add an entry to the `exclude` array, or you can use a machine user token.
+If you don't want to mix your personal repositories with your organizations repositories, you could add an entry to the `exclude` array, or you can use a machine user token or a fine-grained access token.
+- **[Fine-grained access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-fine-grained-personal-access-token)**:<br>Allows scoping access tokens to specific repositories with specific permissions.
+Consult the [table below](#fine-grained-access-token-permissions) for the required permissions.
 - **[Machine user token](https://developer.github.com/v3/guides/managing-deploy-keys/#machine-users)**:<br>Generates a token for a machine user that is affiliated with an organization instead of a user account.

 No [token scopes](https://docs.github.com/en/developers/apps/building-oauth-apps/scopes-for-oauth-apps#available-scopes) are required if you only want to sync public repositories and don't want to use any of the following features.
 Otherwise, the following token scopes are required for specific features: